 ## here() starts at /Users/fionacarson/Documents/codeclan_work/dirty_data_codeclan_project_fiona_carson/task_4_candy

-candy <- read_csv(here("clean_data/clean_candy_data.csv"))
+<- read_csv(here("clean_data/clean_candy_data.csv")) candy

 ## Rows: 9349 Columns: 123